camescopetech/LevelOne/README.md

 ## Inventory
 To access the player's inventory you must press I, to close it you have to press F too.

-An item can be used in the world by clicking on it.
+An item can be used in the world.
 Some items are not usable in the world, therefore clicking on them won't do anything.

+You can click on the item in the inventory to access a brief description, use the object, see of many times you can still use the object and its price.

 The inventory has a max size, the player can't buy or collect more item from the world if the inventory is at max capacity.